API Reference

 Option Type Default Description

-salt String Required The salt used for encoding
+salt String nil Optional salt used for encoding (recommended for production)

 id_length Integer 8 Minimum length of the encoded hash

-character_group_size Integer or nil 4 Split encoded string every X characters
+character_group_size Integer 4 Split encoded string every X characters (set to nil to disable)

-group_separator String or nil "-" Character to split with
+group_separator String "-" Character used to separate character groups

 alphabet EncodedId::Alphabet EncodedId::Alphabet.modified_crockford The alphabet to use for encoding

-annotation_method_name Symbol or nil :annotation_for_encoded_id Method to call for annotation prefix
+annotation_method_name Symbol :annotation_for_encoded_id Method to call for annotation prefix

 annotated_id_separator String "_" Separator between annotation and ID